 Even with additional network density capabilities, Wi-Fi (as defined by the standards-body) is seldom capable of handling the data traffic load, or the pervasive management traffic load generated by tens of thousands of clients and hundreds of APs within a small location.
 With over 30 billion connected “things” expected by 2020, ensuring quality of service in ‘ultra-high-density’ locations like a stadium is becoming more challenging than ever.
 Applications such as 4K video streaming (which is becoming the norm) are expected to drive internet traffic to 278,108 petabytes per month by 2021, with users generating 163 zettabytes of data on an annual basis by 2025.
 And despite the massive increase of both devices and data, the amount of unlicensed spectrum available for Wi-Fi has remained static for nearly two decades.

-The Ruckus Ultra-High-Density Technology Suite
+Benefits of the Ruckus Ultra-High-Density Technology Suite

 An example of just one problem to overcome in delivering high performance Wi-Fi is probe requests and responses, which represent ‘handshakes’ between a device and the AP.
 In a stadium or lecture hall, these management frames dramatically increase the overhead traffic needed for a functional Wi-Fi network and thus steal ‘airtime’ from useful user data traffic.